dmwit/bokrifulse/README.md

 * `goal orientations`: A non-empty list of numbers between 0 and 3.
 The player must lock the pill in one of the orientations in this list to be considered successful.
 The number describes how many counterclockwise rotations are needed to get from the initial pill that Dr. Mario threw to the desired orientation.
 * `speed`: A single number between 0 and 49; default 0.
 The game will behave as if enough pills have dropped since the start of the level to increase the speed this many times.
 * `viruses`: A single number between 1 and 99; default 99.
 This one is just for fun; it sets the virus count in the lower right of the screen to the given number.
+* `das`: A single number between -1 and 15; default -1.
+Unless this is -1, the game will initialize the DAS counter to this number before each pill.
+Higher numbers are "more charged" -- i.e. the pill will move sooner.
+When this is -1, the DAS counter is not changed, and so carries over from the previous pill, just as in the real game.

+    *Since: 2*
+* `failure das`: A list of numbers between 0 and 15.
+The player must lock the pill when their DAS counter is not one of these numbers.

+    *Since: 2*

 The values for the `row` key are pictorial representations of the contents of the board that the player will be presented with.
 They use `--` for empty space, and a pair of characters describing the color and shape of a cell for the occupied spaces.
 For example, the string